sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/delivery/managed/index.md

 ## Managed Instance Requests

-Customer Engineers (CE) or Sales may request that to:
+Customer Engineers (CE) or Sales may request to:

 - **Create a managed instance** - [[Issue Template](https://github.com/sourcegraph/customer/issues/new?assignees=&labels=team%2Fdelivery&template=new_managed_instance.md&title=)]
   - **After ruling out a self-hosted deployment** and [determining a managed instance is viable for a customer/prospect](https://docs.sourcegraph.com/admin/install/managed)